peteroupc/html3dutil/doc/H3DU.Math.md

 ### (static) H3DU.Math.quatConjugate(quat) <a id='H3DU.Math.quatConjugate'></a>

 Returns a quaternion that describes a rotation that undoes the given rotation (an "inverted" rotation); this is done by reversing the sign of the X, Y, and Z components (which describe the quaternion's <a href="tutorial-glmath.md">axis of rotation</a>).
-The return value won't necessarily be a unit vector (a <a href="H3DU.Math.md#H3DU.Math.vec4norm">"normalized" vector</a> with a length of 1).
+The return value won't necessarily be a <a href="tutorial-glmath.md">unit vector</a>.

 #### Parameters